When Is the Best Time

 Madeira is a hiker's paradise; where you can climb the mountains, the Levadas, and waterfalls.
 Its unique landscape with dramatic cliffs and mountainous topography is breathtaking.
 Already the arrival at the main airport in Funchal is an experience because of the extreme wind gusts.
 Pilots need additional training before they are allowed to land on this island in the Atlantic Ocean.

 Madeira is one of the most beautiful and fascinating places in Europe.
 IMO one of the 10 MUST-SEE places in the world.
 This island can even compete with Kauai, Hawaii.
-The sky is always in motion; the sunrises and sunsets are breathtaking, all different.
+The north is lush green, the south sunny and dry, and the heart is mountainous.
+The sunrises and sunsets are breathtaking, all different.
 You never get bored here.
-The sea is crystal blue.
+The sea is crystal blue and clear.
 The residents are lovely and attentive, and life is affordable in Madeira.
 We spent more than a month on this exceptional island, and even this was not enough.

 Madeira Weather and Crowds